Joelius300/dviz_hslu/REPORT.md

 Streamlit is advertised as a framework to create data apps quickly and simply.
-Unlike a data story, this dashboard does not rely on extensive customization on the layout layer, which a more complex / low-level framework like Dash would allow.
+Unlike a data story, this dashboard does not rely on extensive customization on the layout layer, which a more complex and low-level framework like Dash would allow.
-Since I had no previous experience or knowledge about either contender (Streamlit vs Dash), I decided to stick with the simpler but less customizable option without regrets.
+Since I had no previous experience or knowledge about Streamlit or Dash, I decided to stick with the simpler but less customizable option without regrets.

 ### Plotly